 - Handle with care.
 These are sensitive and expensive equipment that must be handled with care.
 Make sure that the entire thing is wrapped with bubble wrap.

 - Use the original box.
 If the original boxes are still available, that would constitute the most perfect packing material with its shaped foam fitting every corner of the equipment.

 - Fill and seal the carton.
 Make sure the equipment will not move while in transit.
 If repacked using bubble wrap, make sure that gaps are filled with packing materials such as packing peanuts or some other cushioning materials.

 Storing Battery-Operated Devices and Toys

 - Remove the batteries.
-You wouldn’t want the batteries leaking acids that can damage the toy or gadget.
+In order to avoid leaking acids that can damage the toy or gadget.
 Remove the batteries before packing it for storage.

 - Pack it accordingly.
-If it has some delicate parts and it is pricey, it is best wrapped with bubble wrap or packed in its original box.
-If it has breakable parts, make sure the box has enough filling so it wouldn’t move.
+If it has some delicate parts and it is expensive, it is best wrapped with bubble wrap or packed in its original box.
+If it has breakable parts, make sure the box has enough filling so it won’t move.